David Gillmore, Baron Gillmore of Thamesfield: Family

 David Gillmore married Lucile Sophie Morin in 1964.
 They had two sons, born 1967 and 1970.

 Honours

+Gillmore was appointed a Companion of the Order of St Michael and St George (CMG) in the 1982 Birthday Honours, promoted to Knight Commander of the Order (KCMG) in the 1990 Birthday Honours, and to Knight Grand Cross of the Order (GCMG) in the 1994 New Year Honours.

-On 21 February 1996, he was created a life peer as Baron Gillmore of Thamesfield, of Putney in the London Borough of Wandsworth.
+In the 1996 New Year Honours, he was created a life peer as Baron Gillmore of Thamesfield, of Putney in the London Borough of Wandsworth.